-On a typical day, would you really need to roll a treasured stone all over your face?
+On a typical day, would you really need to roll a smooth stone all over your face?

 “If you really have nothing else to do,” says Doris Day, a board-certified dermatologist and clinical associate professor at the New York University Langone Medical Centers.
 “When you’re putting on your serums and other things, you’re stimulating lymphatic drainage manually.
 Just by moving and making facial expressions, you’re doing lymphatic drainage.”

-The many bloggers singing the praises of facial rollers also say they feel like the device helps their lotions, serums, and masks penetrate the skin.
+The many influencers singing the praises of facial rollers also say they feel like the device helps their lotions, serums, and masks penetrate the skin.
 At the very least, massage does increase blood circulation, so it’s possible that massaging makes it easier for the skin to soak up any product.
-This experiment found that an anti-aging cream produced better results in reducing fine lines on women who used a vibrating massage device to apply it than those who just used their hands.
-By extension, that may also back up the theory that these facial rollers have anti-aging properties.

-Just don’t mistake jade facial rollers with the microneedle facial rollers, such as the Ora Roller.
+Just don’t mistake jade facial rollers with the microneedle facial rollers.
 Dermatologists like Day provide microneedle procedures in the office to treat scarring and melasma (as the procedure has been clinically proven to help) by poking lots of tiny holes in the skin.
-Doctors are still not so sure about those at-home derma rollers, however, because it's difficult to maintain sanitary conditions while you're giving yourself wounds.

-And speaking of sanitation, if you’re using any kind of facial roller at home, you should clean it after each use—the last thing you want is to reintroduce dirt and bacteria to that glowing face of yours.
+And speaking of sanitation, if you’re using any kind of facial roller at home, you should clean it after each use.
+The last thing you want is to reintroduce dirt and bacteria to that glowing mug of yours.

 You can buy facial rollers in a variety of other materials.
 There is essentially no research-based proof of the efficacy of crystals in the medical community, so any benefits are largely speculative.